cado-security/product-help/docs/cado/deploy/aws/terraform.md

 ## Identifying the AMI ID

-To find the latest AMI ID for the Cado platform, visit the following link:
+To find the latest AMI ID for the / Forensic Acquisition and Investigation platform, visit the following link:
 [View Latest AMIs](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json)